 at an early stage of the project.

-Key stakeholders in the credit environment and their needs
+Key stakeholders in the Banking and credit environment and their needs

 There are many people and groups of interest who are important for the success of a digitalization project in banking and credit.
 These vary depending on the size and orientation of the financial institution and the type and scope of the project.
 However, some fundamental stakeholders can be found in almost every project of digital transformation: